k4s0/arch/README.md

 `pacman -S tp_smapi acpi_call`

-**ThinkPad notes:**
-Refer to "Which kernel module?" for details
-You must disable Secure Boot to use the ThinkPad specific packages Service Units To complete the installation you must enable TLP's services:
+To complete the installation you must enable TLP's services:

 `systemctl enable tlp.service`

 `systemctl enable tlp-sleep.service`

 Using the Radio Device Wizard (tlp-rdw) requires an additional service: